-AUDIT_OR An audit record is generated if either the system

-audit mask or the process audit mask indicates such

-an event should be audited.

-AUDIT_AND An audit record is generated if both the system audit mask and the process audit mask indicate such an event should be audited.

-AUDIT_OFF No audit records are generated for the current
+AUDIT_OR audit mas record is generated if either the system k or the process audit mask indicates such should be audited.
+AUDIT_AND mask and record is generated if both the system audit the process audit mask indicate such an uld be audited.
+AUDIT_OFF No audit 1 process. records are generated for the current AUDIT_USR record is generated if the process audit cates such an event should be audited.
+The process audit contr rol flag also ) has two nonexclusive states: AUDIT_SYSCALL_OF F Turns off system call record generation for the process.
+ALIDIT HADITAT HC D Turns on the hebitat system calls in

-process.

-AUDIT_USR An audit record is generated if the process audit

-mask indicates such an event should be audited.

-The process audit control flag also has two nonexclusive states:

-AUDIT_SYSCALL_OFF Turns off system call record generation

-for the process.
+system mask.
+The habitat system

+calls are: System V - unlink()

+and open(); real time - memlk(),

+memunlk(), psx4\time\drift(), and

-AUDIT_HABITAT_USR Turns on the habitat system calls in
+rt\setprio().
+These habitat system

-the user mask for the process even if system calls are turned off for the system mask.
-The habitat system calls are: System V - unlink() and open(); real time - memlk(), memunlk(), psx4 time drift(), and rt setprio().
-These habitat system calls are turned on or off as a group.
-See Appendix B for the habitat events.
+calls are turned on or off as a group.
+See

+Appendix B for the habitat events.